 While there are many different types of oil used in quenching, two commonly used oils are fast and hot oils.

 Items cooled in fast oils cool more quickly.
 While cooling speed in fast oils depends on the specific properties of the oil, the main reason these oils cool parts more quickly is because they’re formulated to reduce the length of the vapor stage and extend the length of the boiling stage—the fastest of the three cooling stages.

 Parts made of low-carbon steel and low-hardenability alloys quench better in fast oils.

 Hot oils are kept at much higher temperatures and are used to ensure that a part’s core temperature and surface temperature do not vary too greatly during a quench.
 This controls distortion and reduces the risk of cracking.

 The trade-off with hot oils is that while they offer more uniform cooling throughout a part’s cross-section, it takes longer to achieve.
 Highly hardenable alloys quench better in hot oils.

 Quenching is about trade-offs, and while the chemistry behind quenching can be complicated, getting the process right ensures parts will perform as designed.

-Metallurgists at Paulo understand the trade-offs that come with making quenching decisions and can help you find the best heat treating solutions for your parts.
+Metallurgists at Paulo understand the trade-offs that come with the quench method and can help you find the best heat treating solutions for your parts.
 Find out more about the role quenching plays in the heat treatment process by downloading the guide below.